-The Ljung-Box statistics for up to tenth order serial correlation in the $J{t,\alpha}$ series for the S&P500 reported in the fourth row in Table 3B are all highly significant, irregardless of the choice of α .
-This is, of course, at odds with most of the parametric jump-diffusion model estimates reported in the recent literature, which as previously noted suggest very little, or no, predictable variation in the jump process.
+The Ljung-Box statistics for up to tenth order serial correlation in the $J{t,\alpha}$ series for the S&P500 reported in the fourth row in Table 3B are all highly significant, regardless of the choice of $\alpha$ .
+This contrasts with most of the parametric jump-diffusion model estimates reported in the recent literature, which as previously noted suggest very little, or no, predictable variation in the jump process.
 Still, it is noteworthy that the values of the Ljung-Box statistics for the significant S&P500 jumps are all much less than the corresponding statistics for the realized variation series reported in Table 1B.
-Meanwhile, the corresponding Ljung-Box tests for the DM/\$ and T-Bond jump series are not nearly as large, and generally insignificant for the jumps defined by α 's in excess of 0.990.
+The corresponding Ljung-Box tests for the DM/\$ and T-Bond jump series are not nearly as large, and generally insignificant for the jumps defined by $\alpha$ 's in excess of 0.990.

-This same general picture is further corroborated by the Likelihood Ratio test for the null of i.i.d. jump occurrences against the alternative of a first-order Markov chain reported in the fifth row; see Christoffersen (1998) for further details.
-Under the null of no dependencies this test statistic should be asymptotically chi-square distributed with one degree of freedom.
-None of the test statistics for α equal to 0.999 or 0.9999 for the DM/\$ and T-Bond markets exceed the corresponding 95-percent critical value of 3.84, while the tests for the S&P500 are highly significant.
+These findings are further corroborated by Christoffersen's (1998) Likelihood Ratio test for the null of i.i.d. jumps against a first-order Markov alternative reported in the fifth row.
+Under the null of no dependence this test statistic should be asymptotically chi-square distributed with one degree of freedom.
+None of the test statistics for $\alpha$ equal to 0.999 or 0.9999 for the DM/\$ and T-Bond markets exceed the corresponding 95-percent critical value of 3.84, while the tests for the S&P500 are highly significant.

-Interestingly, when looking beyond the simply own linear dependencies and the Ljung-Box test for the $J{t,\alpha}$ series, a somewhat different picture emerges.
+Interestingly, when looking beyond the own linear dependence and the Ljung-Box test for the $J{t,\alpha}$ series, a somewhat different picture emerges.
 In particular, decomposing the $J{t,\alpha}$ series into the times between jumps and the sizes of the corresponding jumps, there appears to be strong evidence for clustering in the occurrences of the significant jumps for both the S&P500 and T-Bond markets, as evidenced by the Ljung-Box test for up to tenth order serial correlation in the durations between the jumps, denoted by LB10, $D{t,\alpha}$ in Table 3.
-Similarly, the Ljung-Box tests for serial correlation in the time series of only the significant jumps, denoted by LB10, $J{t,\alpha}^{+}$ in Table 3, strongly suggest that large (small) jumps tend to cluster together in time with other large (small) jumps for both the DM/\$ and S&P500 markets.
-In contrast, for the T-Bond market and $\alpha = 0.999$, only the durations but not the sizes of the jumps appear to cluster in time.
+Similarly, the Ljung-Box tests for serial correlation in the time series of only the significant jumps, denoted by LB10, $J{t,\alpha}$ in Table 3, strongly suggest that large (small) jumps tend to cluster together in time with other large (small) jumps for both the DM/\$ and S&P500 markets.
+In contrast, for the T-Bond market and $\alpha = 0.999$ , only the durations but not the sizes of the jumps appear to cluster in time.